fasih6/three-tier-NodejsApp-Ansible-AWX-project/setup_guide/awx/README.md

 ## AWX in simple terms

 AWX = Web-based UI + API for Ansible.
 It does not replace Ansible — it just makes Ansible easier to manage and run.

+so we can say that “AWX is the official web UI and API for Ansible.
+It provides a central dashboard to manage inventories, credentials, projects, and job templates, allowing one-click execution of playbooks with logging, scheduling, and role-based access.”

 ---
 ## Why AWX?